 Radon is a colorless, odorless gas that occurs naturally in the earth.
 As elements like uranium and radium break down in the rock and soil beneath homes, they release radon gas.

 A reminder for anyone struggling to recall high school chemistry class: uranium and radium are radioactive.
-The same is true for radon gas, which can cause lung cancer — in fact, radon exposure is the second leading cause of lung cancer in the United States.
+The same is true for radon gas, which can cause lung cancer.
+Radon exposure is the second leading cause of lung cancer in the United States.

-Radon isn’t a problem outdoors, because it quickly dissipates into the atmosphere, leaving only miniscule amounts in the air you breathe.
-But if your house is tightly sealed — as many modern homes are, thanks to high-quality insulation and efficient air sealing — you could be at risk.
-That’s because radon can become trapped inside and build up to unsafe levels.
+Radon isn’t a problem outdoors because it quickly dissipates into the atmosphere, leaving only minuscule amounts in the air you breathe.
+But you could be at risk if your house is tightly sealed — as many modern homes are, thanks to high-quality insulation and efficient air sealing.
+Radon can become trapped inside and build up to unsafe levels.

 What is radon testing?

-A radon kit is used to test radon gas levels and radioactive particles and measure them in order to estimate the total amount of radon in the home’s air.
-Because radon gas rises up from the ground, your radon testing device should be placed on the lowest level of the home that is typically occupied: the first floor in most buildings, but the basement if it’s finished to provide living space.
+A radon kit tests radon gas levels and radioactive particles and measures them to estimate the total amount of radon in the home’s air.
+Because radon gas rises from the ground, your radon testing device should be placed on the lowest level of the house typically occupied: the first floor in most buildings, but the basement if it’s finished to provide living space.

-In general, there are two different types of radon testing: active and passive.
+Generally, there are two types of radon testing: active and passive.

 Passive Radon Tests